leemason/rebound-client/readme.md

 This is a Laravel Echo inspired websocket client.

+Works in conjunction with the Rebound Server: https://github.com/leemason/rebound-server.

 Originally planned to work with/over socket.io I found it too opinionated, so I took the underlying engine.io library and built a "channel orientated" client library.

 Because it uses engine.io as the base client you still benefit from all the fall backs, and reconnection functionality.